yashraw/yashraw.github.io/pages/about.md

 Four years in automotive manufacturing taught me that the hard part is rarely the engineering - it's keeping suppliers, production, and OEE Projects timelines aligned without anything slipping through the cracks.

 I bring the same instinct home, running a Proxmox and OPNsense homelab where I'm constantly the one making disparate systems talk to each other.
-That's the muscle I'm building toward formally with a PMP, as I move into Technical Project Management.
+That's the muscle I'm building toward formally with a PMP certification.

  You can checkout my projects [here.](../projects/)